openlegacy/openlegacy-public-hub-demos/sybase/banking/README.md

-# How To Create CICS Banking Accounts Hub Project
+# How To Create Sybase Banking Accounts Hub Project

 ## Pre-Requirements